‘Star Wars: The Last Jedi’ News: Casino Planet Named, Kylo Ren And Luke Skywalker Both Disillusioned? [Rumors]

 New Casino Planet Named

-The new planet’s name has been discovered which is the set location synonymous to the real life Dubrovnik location, according to Making Star Wars.
-It’s entitled “Canto Bight”.
-It was “ascertained” by the news site that exterior casino set pieces would be used.
-Back in March there were set photo shots that had been released online, giving an idea of what the venue would look like.
+The new planet’s name has been discovered, which is the set location synonymous with the real-life Dubrovnik location, according to Making Star Wars.
+It’s titled “Canto Bight.”
+It was ascertained by the news site that exterior casino set pieces would be used.
+Back in March, there were set photo shots that had been released online, giving an idea of what the venue would look like.

 A commenter thought the architecture was Naboo-like in appearance.